What to Expect

 Things To Know

-Camp check-in and registration is from 10-11 a.m. on Monday morning for each week of camp.
+Camp check-in and registration is from 10-11 a.m. on first day of camp.

 Campers are encouraged to send letters and love getting mail, you can write to them at:

 c/o Camp Grace